-Make the rice according to the package instructions.
+- Make the rice according to the package instructions or use our Instant Pot method.
 If making the rice directly before grilling, quickly cool it by spreading the rice into a single layer on a sheet pan and placing it in the freezer for 2 minutes until it cools.
 Otherwise, you can make the rice in advance and refrigerate until using.

 *You can also bake this grilled veggie burger if it’s not grilling season!
 Preheat an oven to 375F, then bake for 30 to 40 minutes until evenly browned on both sides, flipping once.
 Brush both sides with barbecue sauce, then return to the oven for 2 minutes.

-Keywords: Burger, Veggie Burger, Veggie Burger on the Grill, Grillable Veggie Burger, Grilling Recipe, Grilled, Summer Recipe, Grilling Season, Veggie Burger that Doesn't Fall Apart on the Grill
+Keywords: Burger, Veggie Burger, Veggie Burger Recipe, Best Veggie Burger Recipe, Grillable Veggie Burger, Grilling Recipe, Grilled, Summer Recipe, Grilling Season

 About the Authors